In case your time is short

 The best way to prevent downtime is to design reliable systems.
 In this case, a “system” includes both the physical components within the network and the support operation that keeps it running at peak performance.

-Mean time to recovery (MTTR) and mean time between failures (MTBF) are two useful metrics in evaluating the reliability of a system from both of these perspectives.
+Mean time to recovery (MTTR) and mean time between failures (MTBF) are two useful metrics for evaluating a system's reliability from both perspectives.

 To achieve the shortest possible MTTR and longest possible MTBF, support teams—namely the network operations center (NOC)—need to closely examine their optical systems and plan for eventual failure in the devices and in the network from the start.